louislam/louislam-crud/README.md

     ```
 1. Add a route for your table (product).
     ```php
+    // Add a Route for "product" table
     $crud->add("product", function () use ($crud) {

+        // Show and Ordering the fields
         $crud->showFields("id", "name", "price", "description");

     });
     ```